ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - sths: array of {{!RFC6962}} Signed Tree Head's

-### Web browsers

-Web browsers SHOULD send STH's to web servers using Transparency Gossiping {{draft-linus-trans-gossip}} by sending GOSSIP-MSG messages to a gossip service.
-Web browsers SHOULD use the
-{{draft-linus-trans-gossip-transport-https}} transport and MAY use other transports as well.

-Which web servers STH's will be sent to depends on which web servers the chosen transports are connected to and those web servers capability and willingness to convey gossip.
-This is handled by the gossip transports.

-Web browsers MAY register as a gossip transport themselves and perform the sending and receiving of gossip messages using connections already in use.

-### CT monitors

-CT monitors SHOULD send STH's to web servers using Transparency Gossiping {{draft-linus-trans-gossip}} by sending GOSSIP-MSG messages to a gossip service.

-CT monitors SHOULD use as many transports as possible.

-### MTA:s

-TBD

-### MUA:s

-TBD

-### XMPP clients

-TBD

-## Illegitimate Signed Certificate Timestamps

-If a TLS client detects misbehaviour of a log related to a given Signed Certificate Timestamp (SCT) it MAY send that SCT to the web server it got the SCT from.
-A corresponding X.509 certificate chain MAY be sent along with the SCT.
-The
-{{draft-linus-trans-gossip-transport-https}} messaging format SHOULD be used for this.

-SCT's and corresponding X.509 certificates are sent to a preconfigured gossip service in a {{draft-linus-trans-gossip}} GOSSIP-MSG message with 'gossip-data' as a JSON object {{!RFC4627}} with the following
-content:

-- entry: An array of objects consisting of

-  - sct: An {{!RFC6962}} Signed Certificate Timestamp

-  - x509_chain: An array of base64-encoded X.509 certificates.
-The
-    first element is the end-entity certificate, the second chains to the first and so on.

-The 'x509_chain' element can be empty or include as many certificates part of the same chain as available.

-Note that 'gossip-data' is base64-encoded.

 # Security considerations

 - TODO expand on why gossiping STH's is ok